Linux · ext4 · Chia

 $ ./scripts/xchos

-• ISO-ready Staged via prepare-chiaplots-cubic.sh for custom Ubuntu images
+• ISO-ready Staged via scripts/prepare-chiaplots-cubic.sh for custom Ubuntu images

-• Rewards with purpose Farmer payouts go to the Marmot Recovery Foundation by default
+• Rewards with purpose farmer.xch_target_address and pool.xch_target_address default to the Marmot Recovery Foundation (CHIA_XCH_TARGET_ADDRESS)

 Vancouver Island marmot